Health & Safety

 - If a child becomes sick at school, the parent will be contacted and expected to pick up the child immediately.

 - In an emergency the Rescue Squad will be called and a D.C.P. staff member will accompany your child to the hospital.

-- Due to the increased number of dietary restrictions and food allergies, each parent must provide snack for their child.
-Each day parents must send in a reasonable portion of a healthy snack for their child.
+- Due to the increased number of dietary restrictions and food allergies, each parent must provide lunch/snack for their child.
+Each day parents must send in a reasonable portion of a healthy food for their child.

 -Children with an Epi Pen or inhaler must have an Emergency Action Plan, signed by their doctor on file in the DCPM office.